NLCProject/OcppClient/README.md

 <ul>
     <li>Autowire the OcppClient interface.</li>
     <li>Call the 'startClient' method with the IP address of the server socket.
 The port is always <b>8887</b>.</li>
-    <li>Every client has to implement the <b>IClientConfiguration</b> interface to provide its configuration in case the server requests it.</li>
 </ul>

     ```